 Publisher: Simon & Schuster, New York

 Book Condition: NF

 Comments: Remainder mark on bottom edge.
-Light shelf wear on front of d-j.
+Faint scratch on front board.
+Tiny smudge on top edge.

 Synopsis: Thirty-three years and over ten million copies later…the classic story continues.
 Yossarian returns — older, if not wiser — to face a new foe.
 An instant classic when published in 1961, Joseph Heller’s Catch-22 still ranks among the funniest — and most serious — novels ever written about war.
 Now Heller has dared to write the sequel to his 10-million copy bestseller, using many of Catch-22‘s characters to deftly satirize the realities and the myths of America in the half century since they fought World War II.
 In Closing Time, a comic masterpiece in its own right, Heller spears the inflated balloons of our national consciousness — the absurdity of our politics, the decline of society and our great cities, the greed and hypocrisy of our business and culture — with the same ferocious humor that he used against the conventional view of warfare.
 Back again are characters familiar from Catch-22, including Yossarian and Milo Minderbinder, the chaplain, and little Sammy Singer, as they come to the end of their lives and the end of the century — all linked, this time, in uneasy peace and old age…fighting not the Germans, but The End.
 Outrageously funny and totally serious, and as brilliant and successful as Catch-22 itself, Closing Time is a fun-house mirror that captures, at once grotesquely and accurately, the truth about ourselves.